jmilll/tic-tac-toe/README.md

 # Tic Tac Toe

-Classic game of Tic Tac Toe coded up for a quick game for fun, or to settle a dispute.
+Classic game of Tic Tac Toe coded up to enjoy a quick game for fun, or to settle a dispute.

 [Play](https://jmilll.github.io/tic-tac-toe/)